 All this goes to show that we cannot expect our moral assessments concerning rights and obligations to reliably converge.
 Instead, we need political institutions that set the terms on which individuals can justly interact in the first place.
 By making public law, they settle the question which claims we each have.
 Now, the idea underlying democratic institutions is that we give these laws to ourselves: at least as a normative aspiration, the rulers and the ruled are one and the same when it comes to democratic decision-making.

+From this perspective, it is highly problematic if a significant segment of the population is permanently excluded from the process of democratic self-government, such that they are subject to the laws without having a say in them.
+In creating a group of people who are forced to lead their life as permanent guests, we ‘implicitly condone the apartheid-like condition of those who are not offered an equal say in the making of laws to which they are subjected’ (Ypi and De Schutter 2015, 243/4).
+No democratic state, hence, should tolerate the establishment of a fixed status between citizen and foreigner that forces long-term residents to lead the life of what Michael Walzer (1983, 52) calls a ‘live-in servant’.
+The only way to prevent this scenario is to fully include them into the polity.

+We can see this problem quite clearly in the case of EU citizens in post-Brexit UK.
+If they are assigned a status below the threshold of citizenship – including, for instance, the ‘settled status’ envisioned in the Withdrawal Agreement or the ‘protected status’ proposed by Kostakopoulou (2018) – they remain at the mercy of future political developments and discourses, in which they would have no say.
+In particular, an increasingly hostile environment for EU nationals may lead to their rights being slowly stripped away (Bickerton and Tuck 2017, 35).
+And given that jurisdiction of the European Court of Justice is likely to end after the UK has left the EU, they lack any other institutional means to claim their rights.

 In the subsequent section, I will thus propose that EU citizens in post-Brexit UK should, like all other non-citizen residents, be naturalised.
 In other words, rather than disaggregating democratic citizenship we should rethink the criteria in accordance with which it is usually assigned.
 On my account, then, continued territorial presence alone grounds democratic citizenship.

 3. The Case for Automatic Naturalisation